20 Worst Tourist Traps in Michigan

 This concrete castle was built in 1918 as a model dairy farm.
 The Norman-style architecture attracts visitors expecting a grand European experience.

-You’ll pay $15 to walk through mostly empty rooms with minimal historical artifacts.
-The “castle” is really just a fancy barn with thick walls.
+You’ll pay $15 to walk through mostly empty rooms with a limited number of historical displays.
+The building is essentially a well-constructed farm with impressive thick stone walls.

-Why It’s On This List: Visitors consistently report feeling ripped off by the high admission price for what amounts to walking through empty concrete rooms.
+Why It’s On This List: Visitors consistently feel the admission price is hard to justify for what amounts to walking through largely empty stone rooms.

 12. Pictured Rocks Boat Tours